 Manually Export your Site’s Database

-Read the instructions listed to manually export your WordPress website database onto your computer.
+Follow these detailed steps to manually create a backup file of your entire WordPress website and its database onto your computer.

-- Click the “Databases” dropdown menu and select the “phpMyAdmin” option.
+2. Navigate to the “Databases” dropdown menu and choose the “phpMyAdmin” option.

-- In the new browser, locate and select your WordPress site’s database on the left-hand side of the window.
+3. In the phpMyAdmin interface, locate your WordPress website’s database from the list on the left-hand side.

-- Select the “Export” tab.
-In the following dialog box, set the Export method to “Quick” and the Format option to “SQL.”
-Hit “Go” and a file will begin downloading.
+4. Click on the “Export” tab.
+In the subsequent dialog box, set the Export method to “Quick” and the Format to “SQL.”
+Press “Go,” and a SQL file will start downloading.

 1. WinSCP